 Business process monitoring is not just a tool, but rather a set of comprehensive procedures that take care of error handling, problem identification, and resolution.
 The main advantages of a process monitoring system are listed below:

-Structured and documented error handling – automated processes have very less or nil error margins.
-The incidence of errors or deviations is properly documented by the process monitoring tool so that they can be avoided in future projects.
+Structured and documented error handling – Automated processes have very less or nil error margins.
+The process monitoring tool properly documented the incidence of errors or deviations so they can be avoided in future projects.

 Detecting and responding to problems proactively – real-time process monitoring helps teams to identify process issues immediately and find the right solution quickly and efficiently.

 Lower the total cost of ownership – Process monitoring helps identify redundant tasks in the process so that they can be removed from the workflow.
 Eliminating repetitive and redundant tasks brings down the time and costs associated with the process.